 An Irish teenage emcee with bars and jokes for days

-“I’d say my sound is a mixture between a drunken Irish guy, and Charles Bukowski,” says 19-year-old Rejjie Snow with a grin on his face, “and that’s no joke.”
-An unsigned rapper from Ireland has been one of the more successful lyricists from his hometown to get noticed by a wider hip-hop audience – something which he set out to do from the age of 11, when he first put pen to paper – and was even accused last year by Complex Magazine, one of the genre’s biggest publications, of being the man behind the infamously mysterious act, Captain Murphy.
-Young Rej continued to keep the industry guessing until he felt he had enough eyes on him to spread his true word.
+“I’d say my sound’s a mixture between a drunken Irish guy and Charles Bukowski,”says 19-year-old Rejjie Snow with a grin on his face, “and that’s no joke.”
+An unsigned rapper from Ireland, Snow has been one of the more successful from his hometown to get noticed by the wider hip-hop arena—something he set out to do from the age of 11, when he first put pen to paper—and was even accused last year by Complex Magazine of being the man behind the infamously mysterious act, Captain Murphy.
+Rejjie Snow kept the industry guessing, full-blown think-pieces to-boot, until enough eyes were on him to spread his true word.
 And now, he’s getting spots off of his own quirky merit.

 Being the underground rhymer from Ireland that you are, you’ve done pretty well in getting the attention of the mainstream hip-hop industry.
 Tell me a few things that you, perhaps, did differently to others…

 Thanks, man.
 Well, to be honest, with a face like this, could you blame me?
 [Laughs] But on a serious note, I feel that the attention I’m getting – in terms of a global spectrum – really stems from the fact that, before I even sat down and said to myself that I would really push myself as an artist, I knew being from the small Emerald Isle would always be tougher for me to get recognized with what I was gonna do.
 Regardless of talent or anything!
 So, I took it upon myself to not only make music for the hoodlums of Dublin City, but to also make music for the little boy in India and hope that he, too, can be inspired by the rhymes and ideologies I spit.
 There’s no denying that my music is greatly influenced by the early NY boom-bap sounds and poetry.
 I really consider what I do a form of poetry because before I even took to the mic, I scrolled the words of greats like Richard Aldington and Rumi.